Isostasy: Models

 Airy and Pratt isostasy are statements of buoyancy, but flexural isostasy is a statement of buoyancy when deflecting a sheet of finite elastic strength.
 In other words, the Airy and Pratt models are purely hydrostatic, taking no account of material strength, while flexural isostacy takes into account elastic forces from the deformation of the rigid crust.
 These elastic forces can transmit buoyant forces across a large region of deformation to a more concentrated load.

 Perfect isostatic equilibrium is possible only if mantle material is in rest.
 However, thermal convection is present in the mantle.
 This introduces viscous forces that are not accounted for the static theory of isostacy.
-The isostatic anomaly or IA is defined as the Bouger anomaly minus the gravity anomaly due to the subsurface compensation, and is a measure of the local departure from isostatic equilibrium.
+The isostatic anomaly or IA is defined as the Bouguer anomaly minus the gravity anomaly due to the subsurface compensation, and is a measure of the local departure from isostatic equilibrium.

 At the center of a level plateau, it is approximately equal to the free air anomaly.
 Models such as deep dynamic isostasy (DDI) include such viscous forces and are applicable to a dynamic mantle and lithosphere.
 Measurements of the rate of isostatic rebound (the return to isostatic equilibrium following a change in crust loading) provide information on the viscosity of the upper mantle.